OWASP Top 10 and Snort Rule Creation

 alert TCP any any -> any 80

-After the protocol will be the “External Address and its port.”
+After the protocol, will be the “External Address and its port.”
 In the case of this rule, “any” IP Address with “any” port is considered external.

 After that is the “direction operator”.
-This tells the rule of the direction in which the traffic is flowing.
+This indicates the rule for the direction in which traffic is flowing.
 So, in this case, it is external TO the home network.
 You can do FROM (<-) and Bidirectional (<>).

 As mentioned before, the home network is to the right of the direction operator.
 I recommend that the home network’s address match the actual IP address of the system you’re trying to defend, not just “any.”

-The rest of the Rule is known as the “body” which is shown below.
+The rest of the Rule is known as the “body,” which is shown below.

 (